phusion/baseimage-docker/README.md

 # A minimal Ubuntu base image modified for Docker-friendliness

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
-It is Ubuntu, plus modifications for Docker-friendliness.
+It is Ubuntu, plus modifications for Docker-friendliness, plus workarounds for [some Docker bugs](#workaroud_modifying_etc_hosts).
 You can use it as a base for your own Docker images.

 Baseimage-docker is available for pulling from [the Docker registry](https://index.docker.io/u/phusion/baseimage/)!